jfcherng-sublime/LSP-pylance/README.md

 Python support for Sublime's LSP plugin provided through [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).
 You may be interested in [LSP-pyright](https://github.com/sublimelsp/LSP-pyright).

+Actually, I don't know what `Pylance` has features that are not provided by [Pyright](https://github.com/microsoft/pyright) in other editors.

 ## Disclaimer

 This repository is more or less a proof of concept.